A comparison between DAM & other popular marketing technologies, part 1: cost

 This type of software is how marketing teams develop sites and collaborate on content creation, with administrative tools that help less-tech-savvy users maneuver through web programming languages.

 One of the most popular web content management solutions due to its ease-of-use, WordPress offers different versions as well.
 The Business Edition runs $299 per year, with tools that include:

 - A customized domain for each site

 - More than 50 themes to assist with advanced web page design customization, and,

 This web content management tool is free and open source, so it’s ideal for individuals or small marketing teams.
 However, it only includes content management and development, so you’ll still need database servers and support.
 A common route is to incorporate Acquia to gain functionality, but at a price with the Cloud Professional version.

 - Instance downloads start at $54 per month, increasing on a designated scale, and storage is $5 per month for up to 10 gigabytes; Additional storage capacity is available for a scalable fee

 - Support is an additional charge at $75 per month

 - Total cost per month for Drupal with Acquia components starts at $134 per month

-- Acquia also offers a Cloud Enterprise version and prices are quoted individually based upon your needs; Features include automated workflows, 99% or higher site uptime, custom A/B testing, uptime monitoring, and high level global support — including emergency support with one hour response time for mission critical issues
+- Acquia also offers a Cloud Enterprise version and prices are quoted individually based on your needs; Features include automated workflows, 99% or higher site uptime, custom A/B testing, uptime monitoring, and high-level global support — including emergency support with one hour response time for mission-critical issues

 There is no set pricing schedule for Sitecore because the company’s highly customizable solution is specifically needs-based.
 However, there are a number of factors that can help you calculate start-up costs and ongoing fees.